DavidKrGH/BackupScript/README.md

 - `repo`: The path to the backup repository where the backups will be stored.
 - `password_file`: The file name containing the password for the backup repository.
 - `tags`: Tags to be assigned to the snapshots of the backup.
-- `filter_file`: A filter file to exclude certain files or directories from the backup.
+- `filter_file`: Restic allows you to set a filter file.
+To set it up, see the documentation.
 - `restic_options`: Additional options specific to Restic.
 See the `restic_options` in the restic documentation.
 - `schedule_forget`: Schedule for the execution of the Restic forget process.
 - `hourly_for`, `daily_for`, `weekly_for`, `monthly_for`, `yearly_for`: Time periods for keeping snapshots.